bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/introduction.md

 This tutorial demonstrates how to build and embed a BigCommerce app using Node.js, React, Next.js, and BigDesign, BigCommerce's library of React components.

 You will learn how to connect your app to BigCommerce, integrate an API, and set up a database to store app data.
 You will use BigDesign to give your app a native BigCommerce visual style and behavior.

 At the end of this tutorial, you will have a functional single-click app that can make API calls and store app data in a database.

 <!-- theme: info -->
-> #### Note
+> #### Heroku option
 > To get the app up and running quickly, follow the steps described in [Quick Start: Deploy to Heroku Install Flow](/api-docs/apps/tutorials/sample-app-nextjs/deploy-to-heroku).